Christina-888/Christina-888/README.md

 - 💻 I’m currently working on JavaScript and ReactJS
 - 🎓 I’m currently learning ReactJS and JS improvements
-- 💬 Ask me about tech, skiing, yoga and making vegan desserts
+- 💬 Ask me about tech, skiing and making vegan desserts

 ### Connect with me: